Ciasto na Pierogi ze Śmietaną

 You can keep this Pierogi Dough in the fridge for up to 2 days, wrapped in cling film.
 If you’re not planning to use it within that time frame, it’s better to freeze it instead.

 Can I freeze this Pierogi Dough with Sour Cream?

-If you’re making this dough with an intention to freeze it – I wouldn’t recommend doing that.
+If you’re making this dough with the intention to freeze it – I wouldn’t recommend doing that.
 It’s better to make it fresh.

-To freeze leftover dough, just form a ball and wrap it in cling film.
-Label it with description and date.
+To freeze the leftover dough, just form a ball and wrap it in cling film.
+Label it with a description and date.
 Consume within 3 months.
 When needed, thaw it in the fridge overnight.